A review of Girsanov reweighting and of square root approximation for building molecular Markov state models

 L. Donati, M. Weber, B. G. Keller – 2022

-Dynamical reweighting methods permit to estimate kinetic observables of a stochastic process governed by a target potential V~(x) from trajectories that have been generated at a different potential V(x).
-In this article, we present Girsanov reweighting and Square Root Approximation (SqRA): the first method reweights path probabilities exploiting the Girsanov theorem and can be applied to Markov State Models (MSMs) to reweight transition probabilities; the second method was originally developed to discretize the Fokker-Planck operator into a transition rate matrix, but here we implement it into a reweighting scheme for transition rates.
-We begin by reviewing the theoretical background of the methods, then present two applications relevant to Molecular Dynamics (MD), highlighting their strengths and weaknesses.
+Dynamical reweighting methods permit to estimate kinetic observables of a stochastic process governed by a target potential 𝑉̃(𝑥) from trajectories that have been generated at a different potential V(x).
+In this article, we present Girsanov reweighting and square root approximation: the first method reweights path probabilities exploiting the Girsanov theorem and can be applied to Markov state models to reweight transition probabilities; the second method was originally developed to discretize the Fokker–Planck operator into a transition rate matrix, but here we implement it into a reweighting scheme for transition rates.
+We begin by reviewing the theoretical background of the methods and then present two applications relevant to molecular dynamics, highlighting their strengths and weaknesses.